An useful instrument

 Philo of Alexandria; As a biblical scholar, my fields of interest are the life, ideology, literature and social world of the Jews and the early Christians in the first century C.E.
 Diaspora settings.
 More narrowly defined, I am especially focusing on the life and role of Diaspora Judaism as demonstrated in and by the works of life and thought of the early Christians as witnessed by the First Letter of Peter; and then as witnessed in and by the works of Paul, the Apostle.
 Most of my recent publications deal with First Peter and/or the works of Philo.

 On my CV page, you will find a list of my publications, and some further info about my professional career.

 As to my hobbies, I probably have too many.
-I like to work on my genealogical database, using the program of Family Tree Maker to arrange the information.
+I like to work on my genealogical database, using the program of Legacy Family Tree to arrange the information.
 And sometimes I even have a look at my stamps, but I’ll probably have to leave most of that to my retirement

 – the latest hobby I have picked up is golfing!
 Here is the link to where it all started: Volda Golf Club, and here is another to the course close to where I reside during my vacations: Utsikten Golfpark, Kvinesdal

 – speaking about vacation, here is the wonderful location where I probably will have to do some (hobby)-work in most of my vacations in the years to come: Eplehaien Vacation.

 As a scholar, I also enjoy being a member of several scholarly societies, especially the Society of Biblical Literature (SBL), Studiorum Novi Testamenti societas (SNTS), and the The Royal Norwegian Society of Sciences and Letters, Trondheim, the oldest scientific society in Norway.